 The Council's exposure to market risk for changes in interest rates relates primarily to the Council's cash and short-term deposits.
-The Council does not place its funds in investment debt securities nor does it use derivative financial instruments to hedge its interest rate risk.
+The Council does not use derivative financial instruments to hedge its investment portfolio.

 The Council's policy is to obtain the most favourable interest rates available.